Rock Island Arsenal: History

-Other historical sites in the area include the Confederate Cemetery, the Rock Island National Cemetery, 19th-century stone workshops, officers' quarters along the river, Col. Davenport's House, and the site of the first bridge built across the Mississippi.
-Following the war, the federal government retained ownership of Arsenal Island and developed it for use as an arsenal and ordnance manufacturing center, which led to its being renamed.
+Other historical sites in the area include the Confederate Cemetery, the Rock Island National Cemetery, 19th-century stone workshops, officers' quarters along the river, Col. Davenport's House, and the site of the first railroad bridge built across the Mississippi.

+Following the war, the federal government retained ownership of Arsenal Island.
+It developed the property for use as an arsenal and ordnance manufacturing center, which led to the island being renamed.

+Women's history

+During the First World War, demand for war materials drastically increased; this increased the demand for skilled labor, but many men were drafted for the war.
+Women were hired to fill job vacancies at the arsenal.
+This is often referred to as the "women draft", as they had to backfill the men leaving to fight in order to keep satisfying the war demands from factory production.
+Rock Island Arsenal increased from having 175 female employees in 1914 to 300 in 1917, a dramatic change before women’s suffrage was approved.
+Women were absolutely critical to the success of the US buildup in World War I, and played an integral role in production at Rock Island Arsenal.